byu-cpe/ComputingBootCamp/docs/_selfpaced/06_cmake.md

 ---

-Do we want an activity on this?
+TODO: Do we want self-paced learning activities on this?
+Or will pointers to the videos be sufficient?